aniongithub/warp/README.md

 You can select these compound configurations from the VS Code Run/Debug panel to start all related services at once.
 This also means you can use a single VS code window to debug flow all the way from the developer console to the middleware in your API gateway seamlessly.

 ### **Test the API**

 Ensure that the "Warp API Gateway" launch configuration is active before testing and then run any of the scripts under `scripts/tests`.

 These scripts will:

 - Prompt you to login to Google (`google-login.sh`)
 - Use the JWT to fetch a WARP API key for your username (`get-api-key.sh`)
 - Use the WARP API key to perform a search using the Star Trek API for "the best of both worlds" (`the-best-of-both-worlds.sh`)

 You can use the OpenAPI specs in

 - `spec/stapi.yaml`
 - `warp.apis.admin.yml`
 - `warp.apis.developer.yml`

 to formulate additional commands for testing different functionalities of Warp or your API.

+### DataContexts

+Warp supports a variety of backends for persistence of its middleware data to deal with users, quotas, rates and API keys.
+These are:

+- **Json file** - This is not meant for production use and simply uses a JSON file to store all data.
+- **Sqlite** - This can be used for single-instance API gateways in small-scale deployments as there is no scalable, efficient way to share a single sqlite Db across multiple nodes.
+- **PostgreSQL** - This DataContext implementation connects to a PostgreSQL instance using an Npgsql-type connection string.
+In order to enable this, please make the appropriate changes to `.devcontainer/docker-compose-dev.yml` and `config/shared/datacontext.jsonc` and rebuild the devcontainer.
+- **Firestore** - This DataContext implementation connects to a Firestore instance (or, for local development a Firestore emulator).
+In order to enable this, please make the appropriate changes to `.devcontainer/docker-compose-dev.yml` and `config/shared/datacontext.jsonc` and rebuild the devcontainer.

+Note: Changes to local configurations used for testing PostgreSQL and Firestore should not be committed to git, but only used locally.

 ## Contributing